syncfusion-content/windowsforms-docs/WindowsForms/Edit/Editing-Features.md

 </table>

-> Note: The undo/redo buffer is cleared after the 'Save' operation.
+N> The undo/redo buffer is cleared after the 'Save' operation.